 Not only do we widen such rebates, but also strengthen frames with slim metal frames strong enough to keep roof joists together so the windows can carry the extra weight of glass units and never again produce cracks at the joints.
 All these alterations are inconspicuous and will not alter the look of historic windows.

-For sash windows, we add weights, change ropes, replace locks where necessary to ensure the windows work in a safe and smooth manner.
+For sash windows, we add weights, change ropes, and replace locks where necessary to ensure the windows work in a safe and smooth manner.

 Fineo glass is a new product on the market.
 It is less than a year old but is gaining wide popularity for its slim profile and excellent thermal efficiency.
-Slim double glazing unit exceeds the thermal efficiency of a standard-sized triple glazing unit.
+A slim double glazing unit exceeds the thermal efficiency of a standard-sized triple glazing unit.
 It is manufactured by AGC in conjunction with Panasonic in Europe.

 Fineo has a market-leading 15-year guarantee.
 Most slim double-glazing systems only have a 5-year guarantee due to their use of inert gases, which escape over time, leading to loss of thermal efficiency.
 The Fineo glass is vacuum-sealed, making it more thermally efficient and robust.

 Because of Fineo’s depth of only 6.7mm, it can be used in historic wooden windows with very slim rebates.

 However, it is important to make sure that the frames are strong enough to carry the extra weight of the new glass.
 If the frames need strengthening, this must be done by specialists.
 These are rare, even among slim double glazing companies.
 We have such sash window renovation specialists at Chameleon.
 They will be happy to assess your double glazing project and provide tailor-made solutions for your windows.